cpmech/russell/README.md

     - [x] Implement some high-order derivatives
     - [ ] Implement standard continuum mechanics tensors
 - [ ] General improvements
+    - [ ] Compile on macOS
-    - [ ] Study the possibility to install Russell on Windows and macOS
+    - [ ] Study the possibility to install Russell on Windows
-    - [ ] Install Intel MKL on Windows
-    - [ ] Install MUMPS and UMFPACK on Windows and macOS